danielsineus/academic/content/publication/lowes/index.en.md

 They dropped 20.2% from a year ago.
 Although sales are down, prices for household furnishings and supplies -which include furniture, bedding, curtains and carpets -rose 1.1% in August from July and were 10.6% higher than a year before.
 Lowes is very big in carpets.
-In another article published by Wall Street by Cambon (2022), consumers expressed more pessimism about longrun economic prospects2 .
+In another article published by Wall Street by Cambon (2022), consumers expressed more pessimism about longrun economic prospects .
 The analyst argues in her article that consumers are still battling highly elevated price pressures for things like food and housing, even as declining prices at the pump support modest improvement in consumer attitudes.
 In a nutshell, the economic downturn might